CrossRef/doi-destinations-RETIRED/README.md

-# member-domains
+# DOI Destinations

 Tool to resolve a sample of DOIs to find which domains are used by Crossref members.
+Runs at http://destinations.labs.crossref.org .

-## Usage
+## Installation

 - Create a mysql database with schema in `etc/schema.sql`.
 - Create `config.edn` with `:database-name`, `:database-username`, `:database-host`.

+## To run

+Some tasks can be run on the command line but the main mode of operation is as a server.

+    lein run server

+To update the list of DOI and member IDs per publisher:

+  lein run update

+To try and resolve the DOIs and extract domains.
+This will run until all DOIs are resolved (i.e. pretty much indefinitely).

+  lein run resolve-all

+So a typical cycle is:

 ## Ignored domains